poppinlp/grunt-htmlhint-plus/README.md

 ## History

+- Ver 0.2.0 Adds the option to load custom HTMLHint rules
 - Ver 0.1.0
     - Use [file-changed](https://github.com/poppinlp/file-changed) to do newer job
     - Reconstruct whole project, make it easy to use